-A grant recipient must request written approval from the COPS Office for sole source procurements in excess of \$100,000 prior to purchasing equipment, technology or services, obligating funding for a contract, or entering into a contract with grant funds.
-For the purchase of equipment, technology or services under a COPS grant award, grant recipients must follow their own policies and procedures on procurement as long as those requirements conform to the federal procurement requirements set forth in 28 C.F.R. § 66.36 and 28 C.F.R. § 70 (as applicable).
-A sole source justification request should be submitted if a grant recipient determines that the award of a contract through a competitive process is infeasible, and if one or more of the following circumstances apply:
+A grant recipient must request written approval from the COPS Office for sole source procurements in excess of \$100,000 prior to purchasing equipment, technology or services, obligating funding for a contract, or entering into a contract with award funds.
+For the purchase of equipment, technology or services under a COPS Office award, award recipients must follow their own policies and procedures on procurement as long as those requirements conform to the federal procurement requirements set forth in 28 C.F.R. § 66.36 and 28 C.F.R. § 70 (as applicable).
+A sole source justification request should be submitted if an award recipient determines that the award of a contract through a competitive process is infeasible, and if one or more of the following circumstances apply:

-- 1. The item/service is available only from one source - 2.
-The public exigency or emergency for the requirement will not permit a delay resulting from competitive solicitation - 3.
-Competition is determined inadequate after solicitation of a number of sources
+- The item/service is available only from one source. - The public exigency or emergency for the requirement will not permit a delay resulting from competitive solicitation. - Competition is determined inadequate after solicitation of a number of sources.